 CERTIFICATE: HUMAN RIGHTS & SOCIAL JUSTICE

-The Human Rights and Social Justice Bridging Disciplines Program (BDP) Certificate introduces students to the interdisciplinary study and practice of human rights at home and around the world.
+The Human Rights & Social Justice Bridging Disciplines Program (BDP) Certificate introduces students to the interdisciplinary study and practice of human rights at home and around the world.
 Students in this BDP will learn about the forms of oppression, marginalization, and violence that concern human rights researchers and practitioners.
 Through coursework drawn from the humanities, social sciences, law, fine arts, and public policy, students will develop their knowledge of the issues and debates that dominate human rights and social justice scholarship today, including an understanding of the regional contexts within which contemporary human rights violations take place.
 At the same time, students in this BDP will learn about the historical, theoretical, and institutional underpinnings of international human rights advocacy and social justice movements, from the legacies of colonialism and imperialism to the international institutions that were formed in the wake of World War II.
 Finally, through the connecting experience component of the program, students will have the opportunity to complement their coursework with hands-on experience in an organization working on human rights and social justice concerns.